pantheon-systems/documentation/source/content/contribute.md

 integration: [--]
 ---

 Become one of our [contributors](/contributors)!
 Help us create relevant and useful content for developers like yourself.
 See something you'd like to add or change?
-We love pull requests!
+We love YOU!

 Pantheon's documentation is a static site built by [Gatsby](https://www.gatsbyjs.com/docs/glossary/static-site-generator/) from files maintained in a public [GitHub repository](https://github.com/pantheon-systems/documentation).